The Idea is pretty simple:

 LookUp.live is a non-profit startup in the Boston area co-founded by Susan Reynolds, M.Ed and digital wellness expert, and Kevin Wells, a mobile technology entrepreneur.
 Collectively they have decades of experience studying how young adults and technology can coexist in positive ways.
 Read more about them here:

 Yes.
 This isn’t a fake Facebook clickbait survey.
 The study is statistically valid and designed by digital wellness experts to explore how to encourage healthy “screen vs non-screen” balance.

 What happens next?

-Once you join the study with a few of your friends, we’ll be in touch via email.
-The study is focused on one thing– how a week without social media—but WITH your friends works for you.
+The Lookup Challenge is focused on one thing– how taking a break from social media—but WITH your friends and community—works for you.
 We’ll ask you a few survey questions before the challenge begins, and when it’s over, we’ll ask about how it went and what your experience was like.
 That’s it.

 Will it take lots of my time?